cuhsat/lrsh/README.md

 * `-c` Executes the command
 * `-f` Executes the file

 > The option `-f` has precedence over the option `-c`.
-The shell will not exit
-> after all commands, either specified by `-c` or `-f`, are processed.
+> The shell will not exit after all commands are processed.

 ## Commands
 * `-- exit` Shutdown server
 * `-- halt` Shutdown client

 All input will be evaluated and execute as Lua commands.
 The internal function `shell` will execute system commands by using the users default shell and return the results where `strerr` will be mapped to `stdout`.

 ## Keyboard